Improving the Safety of Cooked Oysters

 Razieh wearing a white sweater in front of a room full of people.A warm welcome to Razieh Sadat Mirmahdi, the latest guest in our FSHN Research Journeys series, which follows graduate students’ research in the Food Science and Human Nutrition program at The University of Florida.
 Razieh is a second-year graduate student pursuing her Ph.D. in food science.
 Her research into eliminating norovirus in cooked oysters will allow consumers to enjoy these shellfish without worrying about norovirus infection.

 Razieh: When it comes to indulging in the culinary pleasures of the sea, few delicacies are as enticing as a plate of oysters.
 The briny aroma, the tender texture, and the burst of flavor as you take that first bite can be a true delight for the senses.
-Yet as you savor the delectable morsel, a question may linger in your mind: Will this plate of oysters make me sick?
-The answer is: “Possibly yes”!
+With our research, as you savor the delectable morsel, you will be confident in the safety and wholesomeness of oyster consumption.

 Several whole oysters against a white background, cooked oysters | Food Science and Human Nutrition UF/IFAS